 - In case of any change in important aspects such as site, sponsor, study purpose, contents, term, labs, etc. during the clinical trial, the OHGRA approval on these changes is required before implementing these changes.

-Having secured all necessary approval, sponsor / CRO is authorized to initiate the trial as per global GCP norms and processes.
+Having secured all necessary approval, the sponsor/CRO is authorized to initiate the trial as per global GCP norms and processes.
 Some additional points to be considered at this stage are

 - While not an official regulatory requirement, all clinical trials approved may be registered in the Chinese Clinical Trial Registry (ChiCTR).